 High skill level occupations such as engineers, veterinarians, and chefs are examples of jobs being considered under the Open NOC.

 |Don’t know your NOC?
 Visit the National Occupational Classification website to find it.

 The following jobs are EXCLUDED and NOT ELIGIBLE: (6421) Retail salespersons, (6511) Hosts/hostesses, (6512) Bartenders, (6513) Food and beverage servers, (6611) Cashiers, (6622) Store shelf stockers, clerks and order fillers, (6711) Food counter attendants, kitchen helpers and related support occupations, (6322) Cooks*

-Step 3: Once you’ve been deemed eligible based on steps 1 and 2, the TEDC will prioritize applicants who are most likely to settle and reside in Timmins for the long-term and contribute to the local economy.
-Only the highest scoring candidates will be further assessed for recommendation.
-Check to see if you match with the Community Requirements below:
+Step 3: Once you’ve been deemed eligible based on steps 1 and 2, the TEDC will prioritize applicants who are most likely to settle and reside in Timmins for the long-term and contribute to the local economy according to the Community Criteria.
+Applicants receive a score using the points-based system below.
+[As of January 20, 2021]

 **Please note that candidates may be requested to participate in a formal interview to further assess these criteria

 Step 4: Ready to apply?
 Completed applications must be submitted in one (1) single email to RNIP@timmins.ca.
-Upon submission of a complete application, a $100 nonrefundable processing fee will be charged and payable to the Timmins Economic Development Corporation.
-Payment details will be provided by email.
 Completed applications include:

 Once you receive a formal community recommendation from the TEDC, it will be valid for a period of 6 months and must be used and submitted to IRCC’s Permanent Residence application process.
 If the community recommendation expires, and if you wish to reapply, you will be required to resubmit your full application.

 For more information regarding the application process, please follow IRCC’s Step-by-Step Guide to Permanent Residence under the Rural and Northern Immigration Pilot illustrated below: